-Use this simple printable as a fun way to keep track of important facts or your favorite fun facts you learn about the solar system.
+Use this simple printable as a way to keep track of important facts or your favorite fun facts you learn about the solar system.

 Handwriting & Copywork

-This Solar System Copywork coordinates with the fun fact cards, This copywork set includes both print and cursive in three versions.
+This Solar System Copywork coordinates with the fun fact cards.
+This copywork set includes both print and cursive in three versions.

 Write a Biography

-Write a short biography about a favorite astronaut or person who explored space at some time in history using one of the four different pages like this from the unit study pack.
+Write a short biography about a favorite astronaut or person who explored space at some time in history using one of the four different pages like this from the themes pack.
 Illustrate with a portrait drawing or print a picture from online.
 Again, feel free to have your child dictate to you if the act of writing would be too much.
 The content is the important thing!